smith11235/deep_import/API.md

 - has_one
 - belongs_to

-For the examples, consider the example models:
+For the method listings below consider the following models:
 - Parent
 	- has_many: Children
 - Child
 	- belongs_to: Parent

-Functionality is developed with TDD using RSpec.
-Specs can be found in the usual place, spec/**

 Goals
 -----